 Tulum Girls' Weekend Itinerary: Cenotes, Yoga, and Beach Clubs

-Where to Stay: Hotel Zone vs. Pueblo
+Hotel Zone vs. Pueblo

 Hotel Zone Picks

-• Habitas Tulum - the more grown-up option with serious wellness programming, 700-1,400 USD
+• Habitas Tulum - the more grown-up option with serious wellness programming, 700-$1,400.

-• Be Tulum - the cool kid pick with private plunge pools per cabana, 1,000-2,000 USD
+• Be Tulum - cool kid pick with private plunge pools per cabana, 1,000-$2,000.

 Pueblo Picks

-• Hotel Bardo - the grown-up boutique pick downtown with two pools, 250-450 USD
+• Hotel Bardo - the grown-up boutique downtown with two pools, 250-$450.

-• La Zebra - between Pueblo and beach, calmer vibe, 350-600 USD
+• La Zebra - between Pueblo and beach, calmer vibe, 350-$600.

-The Itinerary: 3 Perfect Days
+The Itinerary - 3 Perfect Days

-Thursday: Arrive, Settle In, Beach Club Sunset
+Thursday: Arrive, Settle, Beach Club Sunset

-Land in Cancun by 2 p.m.
-Take a private shuttle straight to Tulum (90 minutes, around 2,500-3,500 pesos for a sprinter van that fits 4-6 people with luggage).
-Check in by 5 p.m.
-Throw on swimsuits and head to your hotel's beach club for sunset cocktails.
+Take a pre-paid private shuttle straight to Tulum (90 minutes, around 2,500-3,500 pesos for a sprinter for 4-6 with luggage).
+Check in by 5 pm.
+Throw on swimsuits, head to your hotel's beach club for sunset cocktails.

 Friday: Cenotes Day